Ditectrev/DP-203/README.md

 - [ ] Box 1: `openjson`.
 Box 2: `opendatasource`.
 - [ ] Box 1: `openquery`.
 Box 2: `openrowset`.

-### You need to implement an Azure Databricks cluster that automatically connects to Azure Data lake Storage Gen2 by using Azure Active Directory (Azure AD) integration .
+### You need to implement an Azure Databricks cluster that automatically connects to Azure Data lake Storage Gen2 by using Azure Active Directory (Azure AD) integration.
 How should you configure the new clutter?

 ![Question 59](images/question59.png)